Tim's tips

 as discussed earlier, side lean can make it difficult to place a tree exactly where the logger would like it to go.
 For example, a tree with 5 feet of side lean will actually land 5 feet to the right of where the base of the tree is aimed.
 This may be enough to cause a tree to hang up or create skid ding problems.
 Therefore, trees with side lean should actually be aimed in the other direction.

 For example, a tree with 5 feet of right side lean should be aimed at least 5 feet to the left of the intended target.
-However, it has been observed that the hinge weakens as the tree falls and at some point the side lean weight of the tree tends to pull it in that direction.
-Therefore, a rule of thumb has been developed that says aim the tree an additional 50% of the side lean in the opposite direction.
-For example, our tree with 5 feet of right side lean must be aimed 7 1/2 feet to the left of the intended target.
+For example, our tree with 5 feet of right side lean must be aimed 5 feet to the left of the intended target.

 www.forestapps.com